Varieties of Chinese

-There are hundreds of local Chinese language varieties (Note: Also known as the Sinitic languages, from Late Latin Sīnae, "the Chinese".
+There are hundreds of local Chinese language varieties (Note: Also known as the Sinitic languages, from Late Latin Sīnae, 'the Chinese'.
 In 1982, Paul K. Benedict proposed a subgroup of Sino-Tibetan called "Sinitic" comprising Bai and Chinese.
 The precise affiliation of Bai remains uncertain, but the term "Sinitic" is usually used as a synonym for Chinese, especially when viewed as a language family.) forming a branch of the Sino-Tibetan language family, many of which are not mutually intelligible.
 Variation is particularly strong in the more mountainous southeast part of mainland China.
-The varieties are typically classified into several groups: Mandarin, Wu, Min, Xiang, Gan, Jin, Hakka and Yue, though some varieties remain unclassified.
-These groups are neither clades nor individual languages defined by mutual intelligibility, but reflect common phonological developments from Middle Chinese.
+The varieties are typically classified into ten primary groups: Mandarin, Jin, Wu, Hui, Min, Xiang, Gan, Hakka, Yue, and Pinghua though some varieties remain unclassified.
+These groups are neither clades nor individual languages defined by mutual intelligibility, but are identified by common correspondences with selected features of Middle Chinese.

-Chinese varieties have the greatest differences in their phonology, and to a lesser extent in vocabulary and syntax.
+Chinese varieties differ in their phonology, vocabulary and syntax.
 Southern varieties tend to have fewer initial consonants than northern and central varieties, but more often preserve the Middle Chinese final consonants.
 All have phonemic tones, with northern varieties tending to have fewer distinctions than southern ones.
 Many have tone sandhi, with the most complex patterns in the coastal area from Zhejiang to eastern Guangdong.
+There are major lexical and grammatical differences between northern and southern varieties, but often some northern areas have features found in the south, and vice versa.

 Standard Chinese takes its phonology from the Beijing dialect, with vocabulary from the Mandarin group and grammar based on literature in the modern written vernacular.
-It is one of the official languages of China and one of the four official languages of Singapore.
-It has become a pluricentric language, with differences in pronunciation and vocabulary between the three forms.
-It is also one of the six official languages of the United Nations.
+It is the official language of China, Taiwan and one of the four official languages of Singapore.
+It has become a pluricentric language, with differences in pronunciation and vocabulary between them.
+Standard Chinese is also one of the six official languages of the United Nations.